In general, the longer you are exposed to excessive noise, the greater the risk of damage to your hearing.

-Up at the 140 dB of a jet engine or 180 dB of a rocket launch, permanent hearing damage can occur very quickly.
+Up at the 155 dB of exploding fireworks (yes they can get that loud!) or 180 dB of a rocket launch, permanent hearing damage can occur very quickly.

 Unfortunately, it is rarely obvious when damage is occurring to our hearing – we tend to notice it afterwards.